Saccharide/healthshare/README.md

    - Tony fetches also fetches his own share, encrypted_secret_share_Tony, from *Smart Contract 2*
    - Decrypts encrypted_secret_share_Tony to get [456] and
-   - Then re-encrypts [456] under Quang's public key to get encrypted_secret_shares_encrypted_Quang and simlarly, stoers the result in *Smart Contract 4*
+   - Then re-encrypts [456] under Quang's public key to get encrypted_secret_shares_encrypted_Quang and similarly, stores the result in *Smart Contract 4*

   At this point, 2 of out of the 3 share owners have approved of Quang granting him access to Tony's file.
 It is no longer necessary for Harrison to approve of Quang.
 However, he can still approve of Quang if he desires to choose so, but as far as Quang is concerned, he now has access to Tony's file which is all that matters to him.